Rights & Responsibilities

 - To ask for clarification if information or instructions are not understood

 - To be on time for physician appointments and if unable to keep an appointment, to cancel immediately so another patient can be scheduled at that time

 - To comply with treatment plan

 - To seek non-emergency care during regular hours

-- To communicate to the Health Service all concerns regarding your health care providers, Health Service personnel and Health Service policies
+- To communicate to Health Services all concerns regarding your health care providers, Health Services personnel and Health Services policies

 - To know the names, purposes and effects of medications prescribed to you